 Science often times make an appearance in the stories.
 It is used to describe and explain some aspect of the business and the murder.
 The science tends to be tightly focused on one aspect of the crime, often the part used in the actual murder.
 We get looks at some little known, out of the way fact that is peculiar to the business, and which has an impact on the crime.
 The focus is tightly controlled.
 Still, it links the Auburn tales to the tradition of the scientific detective story.

 Dirckx likes settings near the water.
 These are most prominent in "Midnight on Cemetery Bog", but they run though other of the tales.
 These settings are not glamorous.
 Instead, they can involve "routine" - but interesting - infrastructure.
 In this too, the Auburn tales follow the scientific detection tradition.
-"Midnight on Cemetery Bog", "Murder on the Rise", "Green Fish Blues", "Eliminate the Middleman" and "Real Men Die" are notable for the elaborate landscapes that play a role in the mystery.
+"Midnight on Cemetery Bog", "Murder on the Rise", "Green Fish Blues", "Eliminate the Middleman", "Real Men Die", and "Race You to Coffin Castle!" are notable for the elaborate landscapes that play a role in the mystery.

 "Motive" shows Yokoyama Hideo as a skilled all-arounder.
 A police procedural tale, "Motive" has the detailed, inside look at police procedure (here in Tokyo), and realistic characterization that are de rigueur in the procedural subgenre.
 It also has a solidly constructed puzzle plot.
 As the title suggests, the sleuth is trying to find out the mysterious motive, for a theft in a police station, as well as identify the culprit.
 Characterization, police procedure and puzzle all interact with each other, in a logical and ingenious fashion.